o0101/bepis/README.md

 # bepis

-Bepis is a crazy new way to write HTML + CSS in JavaScript.
+Bepis is a crazy new way to write static HTML + CSS in JavaScript.

 [It Is On Npm](https://www.npmjs.com/package/bepis)